kardios/hougangworkshop/README.md

 ## Getting Started

-1. **Toggle GPT Model:** Use the toggle switch at the top to select between GPT-3.5 and GPT-4 models based on your preference for speed or depth of analysis.
-2. **Input Selection:** Choose how to provide your input—upload a PDF or enter text directly.
+1. **Input Selection:** Choose how to provide your input—upload a PDF or enter text directly.
-3. **Choose Action:** Select what Readhacker should do with your input, from summarizing to generating markdown summaries and more.
+2. **Choose Action:** Select what Readhacker should do with your input, from summarizing to generating markdown summaries and more.
-4. **Custom Prompts (Optional):** Customize your own prompt for unique analysis needs.
+3. **Custom Prompts (Optional):** Customize your own prompt for unique analysis needs.

 ## Usage Instructions